Last Updated: July 12, 2024

 Early Life

-Darrell was born on August 20, 1966 in Ennis, Texas and given the name Darrell Lance Abbott.
-He was born to parents Jerry and Carolyn Abbott.
+Dimebag Darrell was born Darrell Lance Abbott on August 20, 1966, in Ennis, Texas.
+He was the son of Jerry and Carolyn Abbott.
 His father worked as a country music producer.
 He was raised with his older brother, Vinnie Paul.
-His parents got divorced in 1979 and the brothers lived with their mother in Arlington, Texas though they continued regularly seeing their father as well.
+His parents divorced in 1979, and the brothers lived with their mother in Arlington, Texas, though they continued regularly seeing their father as well.

 Pantera